 Keystone, South Dakota

-Every year, 3 million people descend on Mount Rushmore—and most of them visit during the summer.
-Avoid the rush (and heat) with an autumn stay, and glamp in comfort at Under Canvas Mount Rushmore, which debuted May 2018.
-Looking out at the memorial, the camp delivers fall feels with 80 luxury tents warmed by wood-burning stoves, as well as s’mores around the campfire and a host of outdoor activities (kayaking, rock climbing, gold panning) to get your blood pumping.
-Tents from $174 per night.
+Outdoorsy couples can glamp in comfort at Under Canvas Mount Rushmore, which debuted in May 2018.
+Looking out at the memorial, the camp delivers romantic feels with 80 luxury tents warmed by wood-burning stoves, as well as s’mores around the campfire and a host of outdoor activities (kayaking, rock climbing, gold panning) to get your blood pumping.

 Find a bit of Europe on six rolling acres outside Woodstock, Vermont.
 Inspired by the traditional “restaurant with rooms” found in smaller towns, owners Mara Mehlman and chef Jevgenija Saromova (who has cooked in Michelin-starred restaurants around the world) opened a fine-dining spot with six guest rooms on the second floor.
 Come to the Lincoln Inn for the delicious five-, seven-, and 12-course dinners, then stay overnight for the comfy rooms and country breakfasts the next morning.
 In between, enjoy drinks by the tavern’s fireplace, a night of board games, or a book from the inviting library.